UVicLibrary/VaultToSpotlight/mapping_document/README.md

 Suffixes such as "ftesi" or "ftesim" indicate facet fields (e.g. spotlight_upload_dc_Date-Created_Searchable_ftesi, spotlight_upload_dc_Type_Genre_ftesim).
 See the [User Document](../user_document/README.md#facet-fields) section for more information on how this is indexed in Spotlight and what the final result looks like.

-### Annotation Fields

-The annotation fields (Spotlight only) are any fields with "annotation" in the name (spotlight_annotation_x_dbsm,spotlight_annotation_y_dbsm, etc.).
-These are marked N/A and you don't need to change them.
-They are reserved in the Spotlight database to store the locations of optional annotations in the item viewer.

 ### Unused Fields

-Sometimes a field in Vault has no corollary in Spotlight, or a field is not important enough to your data set for you to fill it in.
-If that's the case, simply write "not used" or something to that effect (as opposed to leaving it blank, which could mean you didn't see it).
-This field will be ignored in the upload process.
-You can always edit metadata after it's been uploaded.
+There will most likely be some fields in Spotlight that you don't need or want to use.
+In that case, leave the cell blank under "Fields from Vault or user document."
+Please make sure *every field in Vault that you want to appear in Spotlight is included*.
+Fields not listed in the user document or left blank will not transfer.

 ### Location Fields